Enlil: Origins myths

-The main source of information about the Sumerian creation myth is the prologue to the epic poem Gilgamesh, Enkidu, and the Netherworld (ETCSL 1.8.1.4), which briefly describes the process of creation: originally, there was only Nammu, the primeval sea.
+The main source of information about Sumerian creation mythology is the prologue to the epic poem Gilgamesh, Enkidu, and the Netherworld (ETCSL 1.8.1.4), which briefly describes the process of creation: originally, there was only Nammu, the primeval sea.
 Then, Nammu gave birth to An, the sky, and Ki, the earth.
 An and Ki mated with each other, causing Ki to give birth to Enlil.
 Enlil separated An from Ki and carried off the earth as his domain, while An carried off the sky.
 Enlil marries his mother, Ki, and from this union all the plant and animal life on earth is produced.

 Enlil and Ninlil (ETCSL 1.2.1) is a nearly complete 152-line Sumerian poem describing the affair between Enlil and the goddess Ninlil.
 First, Ninlil's mother Nunbarshegunu instructs Ninlil to go bathe in the river.
 Ninlil goes to the river, where Enlil seduces her and impregnates her with their son, the moon-god Nanna.
 Because of this, Enlil is banished to Kur, the Sumerian underworld.
 Ninlil follows Enlil to the underworld, where he impersonates the "man of the gate".
 Ninlil demands to know where Enlil has gone, but Enlil, still impersonating the gatekeeper, refuses to answer.
 He then seduces Ninlil and impregnates her with Nergal, the god of death.
 The same scenario repeats, only this time Enlil instead impersonates the "man of the river of the nether world, the man-devouring river"; once again, he seduces Ninlil and impregnates her with the god Ninazu.
 Finally, Enlil impersonates the "man of the boat"; once again, he seduces Ninlil and impregnates her with Enbilulu, the "inspector of the canals".

 The story of Enlil's courtship with Ninlil is primarily a genealogical myth invented to explain the origins of the moon-god Nanna, as well as the various gods of the Underworld, but it is also, to some extent, a coming-of-age story describing Enlil and Ninlil's emergence from adolescence into adulthood.
 The story also explains Ninlil's role as Enlil's consort; in the poem, Ninlil declares, "As Enlil is your master, so am I also your mistress!"
 The story is also historically significant because, if the current interpretation of it is correct, it is the oldest known myth in which a god changes shape.